eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 - impl
 - utest

-#### RuntimeManager transforms workloads inside UpdateWorkload message to workload operations
+#### RuntimeManager transforms UpdateWorkload message into WorkloadOperations
 `swdd~agent-transforms-update-workload-message-to-workload-operations~1`

 Status: approved

-When the RuntimeManager receives the workloads of an `UpdateWorkload` message, then the RuntimeManager shall transform the workloads of the message into a list of workload operations containing workloads to create, update and delete.
+When the RuntimeManager receives the workloads of an `UpdateWorkload` message, then the RuntimeManager shall transform the workloads inside the message into a list of `WorkloadOperation`s containing workloads to create, update and delete.

-Comment: The list of workload operations contains the actions on the workloads the RuntimeManager shall perform.
+Comment: The list of `WorkloadOperation`s contains the actions on the workloads the RuntimeManager shall perform.

-Rationale: The inter-workload dependency handling requires the concrete knowledge about the workload operation that shall be performed on the workloads.
+Rationale: The inter-workload dependency handling requires the concrete information about the type of operation performed on the workload.

 Tags:on the workloads
 - RuntimeManager
-- WorkloadOperation

 Needs:
 - impl